harness/ff-elixir-server-sample/README.md

 1) Create a project in Harness with Feature-flags module enabled
 2) Create an environment within your project
 3) Create a server-side sdk key in your environment **COPY the value from the Admin Console to your clipboard since this value will only be displayed once**
-4) Create a boolean feature-flag in the admin console
+4) Create a boolean feature-flag in the admin console called `harnessappdemodarkmode`
 5) Import the Elixir project in an IDE such as [IntelliJ](https://www.jetbrains.com/idea/)
-6) Replace the values for SDK Key and feature-flag identifier in the example program from step 3 and 4
-7) Run the program from the IDE

 We are using the Erlang SDK as dependency for this sample program